 We talked about one of their fastest growing verticals - remote work tools.
 Max gave us invaluable insights on where the industry is going, which tools are likely to win out, and what’s in store for remote work tech.

 Clockwise: Speeda Edge is super interesting.
-It’s especially interesting since you spun up the remote work tools subcategory.
+It’s especially interesting since you spun up the remote work software subcategory.
 Why did you start it, who is your target audience, and how did you spin up new categories?

 Max: Speeda Edge is a subscription model that gives you access to data we're collecting through our Tokyo-based operations, as well as a new team of analysts.